aileen-byte/Team14/personal statements/Phillippa.md

 ### After Pipelining

 During the debugging stage of the project, I focused on integrating all modules into the pipelined CPU and ensuring they operated correctly together under Verilator.
 A significant amount of time was spent resolving structural issues, including inconsistent module naming, incorrect port widths, and implicit nets created by typographical errors such as ALUoutW versus ALUOutW.
-I also identified and fixed wiring errors in top.sv related to PC control, instruction memory routing, and control-signal propagation between pipeline stages.

 Numerous warnings from undriven signals, unused nets, width mismatches, and asynchronous/synchronous reset conflicts helped uncover hidden design defects that were not caught by the unit testbenches.
 After addressing these issues, I updated the testbench by removing leftover VBuddy calls so that it compiled and ran cleanly in the Verilator environment.
 Once the CPU executed the full F1 program successfully, I verified correct behaviour using GTKWave, inspecting PC progression, instruction flow, and stable control signals across the pipeline stages.